Shanti Sadan is a centre of the Yoga of Self-Knowledge, Adhyatma Yoga, and the philosophy of non-duality, Advaita Vedanta.

 "In truth, even those happy states of mind that ease our path in daily life—peace, contentment, fellow feeling, courage, cheerfulness—have their ultimate source in the bliss and wholeness that is the true nature of the Self.
 We need to uncover this nature—not create it—by developing a new way of thought, a spiritual way that will lead us beyond the limits of thought into the transcendental wisdom."

 From True Knowledge is Self-Knowledge in the Spring 2014 issue of Self-Knowledge Journal.

 New Edition: Teachings from the Bhagavad Gita

-A new edition has just been published of Teachings from the Bhagavad Gita.
-In it Hari Prasad Shastri has translated key passages with explanatory notes and an introduction giving the principles on which this ancient text is based.
-An especially attractive feature is the clarity with which it conveys the meaning of the text.
-The translation is a help towards understanding one of the most important mystical classics of the world.
-Order details in the bookstore.
+Hari Prasad Shastri translated key passages with explanatory notes and an introduction to this timeless text.
+The meaning is conveyed with special clarity, helping us to understanding one of the most important mystical classics of the world.
+Order details in the bookstore

 Shanti Sadan Publications - now available as Ebooks

-From Meditation Practice in the Summer 2013 issue of Self-Knowledge.
+in the Autumn 2013 issue of Self-Knowledge Journal

-From The Immovable Wisdom in the Winter 2013 issue of Self-Knowledge.
+in the Spring 2013 issue of Self-Knowledge Journal.

 Key Yoga Teachings